We think this movie stands out for:

 The movie has excitement, snappy wisecracks, and music that will make you want to get up and dance.
 As often in animation, the actors provide pleasant but not very distinctive voices and the comedians steal the show.
 Robin Williams, Brooks, and Jennifer Coolidge are the highlights.
 But the star here is the design, as much a part of the story as the plot and the characters.
 It all comes together in a story that works on every level, with something for every age, with silly humor, clever puns, sly satire, endearing characters, and, rarest of all, a story that is not just heartwarming but meaningful.

-Families can talk about the great messages here of not giving up and following your dreams.
+Families can talk about the great messages in Robots of not giving up and following your dreams.
 What other movies have characters that are both resilient and big dreamers?

 How do Rodney's and Ratchet's ideas about helping people differ?
 Why doesn't Crank want to try and what changes his mind?
 What's the difference between Bigweld's and Ratchet's views on what a corporation should do?